ql-io/charlie/README.md

 * `keys`: An array of keys used to identify the network resource.
 For HTTP requests, the keys could be the URI of the resource, or the IP address, or the host name etc.
-* `initTimeout`: Initial timeout.
+* `minDelay`: Minimum backoff delay.
 As suggested in the blog post above, choose a value under which 99% of requests complete.
 * `maxDelay`: Maximum backoff delay.
 Choose an acceptable value based on availability requirements.